KSKelvin-Github/Qspice/Matlab2Qspice/README.md

 ## Example Files
 * Qspice_example_demo.m - example to simulate and plot results from circuit in test circuit folder
-* Qspice_example_impedance.m - example to simulate and plot impedance, gamma (SmithChart)
+* Qspice_example_impedance.m - example to simulate and plot impedance, gamma (SmithChart) for "impedance(.ac).qsch" in test circuit folder
 * [folder] test circuit - circuit demo (.qsch) for example .m to run

 ## Hints